DTGlov/CoffeeShop/README.md

 > Give a ⭐ if this project helped you.

 ### Special Thanks
 > Special Thanks to ```JavaScript Mastery ``` for his MERN stack Tutorial on Youtube.
-I used his tutorial as a guide for building the GOOGLE Authentication and Backend Part of this project.
+I used his tutorial as a guide for building the API.